ddemuraa/Winter/README.md

 - Rapid Trigger with adjustable actuation

 # Case
+- STL file for 3D print is available in `3D Case file`
 - Designed in Fusion 360
 - Made into 2 parts
 - 2cm tall